-I made this recipe for a winemaker’s dinner in our restaurant in 2005.
-The menu was a hit and it matched perfectly with Del Rio Vineyard’s 2001 Claret.
-You can use more affordable cuts of meats than filet, such as a Ribeye Steak or even Tri-Tip.
+I created this recipe for a winemaker's dinner at my restaurant in 2005.
+The menu was a hit and it matched perfectly with Del Rio Vineyard's 2001 Claret.
+You can use more affordable cuts of meats than filet, such as a Ribeye Steak or even Tritip.

 Yield: 4 servings

 4 each, 6 oz (170g) filet mignon steaks

 4 oz (113g) Tulelake Organic Horseradish, fresh root, peeled & grated

 2 cups (473ml) chicken stock (or high quality chicken broth)